PTCscheduler/specs/generic_specV1.md

 #Generic Spec
-Not specifically functional or technical spec, a mostly comprehensive collection of what the software should do, content it keeps and how it should react.
+Collection of what the software should do, content it keeps and how it should react.

 ##The goal of the software
 Parent teacher conferences (PTC) happen twice a year in Omaha Public Schools(OPS), currently a parent signs up for a PTC via a peice of paper while talking to the teacher at open house.
 The time the parent signs up for in August is the time they are given for PTC's in October and Feburary.
 Changes are made via phone call to secretaries and post it notes delivered to teachers.
 This process can be streamlined and duplicated via technology.